This blog may contain affiliate links. Read our disclosure policy for more info.

 For those traveling this route, it’s best to be prepared.
 Many stops on this road trip can be difficult to find without knowing they’re there.
 With windy roads and very few places to turn around, it’s easy to miss even some of the most obvious stops.

 Luckily, in this blog, I’ll share the best places to stop between Christchurch and Hokitika.
 There are 8 listed here plus a lot more stops within Arthur’s Pass National Park.
 So, get your notepad ready – here’s a local’s guide to this magnificent journey from Christchurch to Hokitika!

 Need wheels?
 For rental cars, I always book with Discover Cars since the website is so easy to use with great prices.
 For motorhomes and campervans, I really like JUCY because of their huge selection and multiple depot locations that make pick-up and drop-off a breeze.
 You can browse JUCY’s availability here.
 Alternatively, you can see all of the different rental companies available in NZ on Motorhome Republic.

 About the drive from Christchurch to Hokitika

 The drive from Christchurch to Hokitika is a 245-kilometer (152 miles) journey that without stopping takes 3 hours and 15 minutes.
 With that said, those who choose to stop at even just a few of the attractions on this list will need at least 5 hours.
-Stopping for a night along the way and turning this into an overnight road trip is also highly recommended especially if you stay on Arthur’s Pass (more on that below!)
+I personally recommend renting a vehicle in Christchurch (I use Discover Cars) and then stopping for a night along the way and turning this into an overnight road trip – especially if you stay on Arthur’s Pass (more on that below!)

 There are two different routes you can take on this road trip, however, the best way to go travels through Castle Hill Conservation Area – one of the best attractions on this list.
 This is not only the quickest way to go but also the most scenic option.
 So, be sure to punch the correct route in on Google Maps before you go (it should map you this way but double-check!)